-The Education/Assessment Option is supplemental to the Basic Grant.
+The Native American Library Services Basic Grant is noncompetitive and distributed in equal amounts among eligible applicants.
+Basic Grants are available to support existing library operations and to maintain core library services.
+The Education/Assessment Option is supplemental to the Basic Grants.
 It is also noncompetitive and must be requested.
-The purpose of the Education/Assessment Option is to provide funding for library staff to attend continuing education courses and/or training workshops on- or offsite; for library staff to attend or give presentations at conferences related to library services; and/or to hire a consultant for an onsite professional library assessment.
+The purpose of the Education/Assessment Option is to provide funding for library staff to attend continuing education courses and training workshops on- or off-site, for library staff to attend or give presentations at conferences related to library services, and to hire a consultant for an on-site professional library assessment.

 About the Institute of Museum and Library Services